RoboJackets/apiary/docs/admins/access-override.rst

 .. seealso::
    There is a :doc:`separate member-facing page for self-service overrides</members/access-override>`.

-To prevent abuse, several criteria must be met before a user becomes eligible for a self-service override.
+To prevent misuse, several criteria must be met before a user becomes eligible for a self-service override.
 Under normal circumstances, it should be easy for a well-intentioned RoboJackets new member to receive a self-service override.

 A user's eligibility for a self-service override is visible on their details page in Nova, in the System Access panel.